ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Security Considerations

-## Token Guessing
+## Token Collisions

-If token values aren't long enough or lack adequate entropy there's a risk that a malicious actor could guess a token through repeated attempts.
+If token values aren't long enough, lack adequate entropy, or are not unique there's a risk that a malicious actor could obtain a token that collides with one already present in a domain through repeated attempts.

 ## Identifier Token Confusion